keptn/tutorials/site/tutorials/keptn-azure-devops.md

 1. In the next step we are going to create a new release pipeline
     ![create pipeline](./assets/azure-devops/azure-devops-create-pipeline.png)

-1. Create a stage "deploy" and select the template of an "Empty Job" since we don't need a predefined workflow.
+1. Create a stage named **deploy** and select the template of an "Empty Job" since we don't need a predefined workflow.
     ![select from template](./assets/azure-devops/azure-devops-create-stage.png)

 1. All files for this tutorial are provided in a Github repository which we are going to connect as well, to have the deployment files and other utility files ready for this example.
-Therefore, **Add** an Artifact on the left-hand side of the screen and select **Github** as the source type.
+Therefore, **Add an Artifact** on the left-hand side of the screen and select **Github** as the source type.

     - Set a service connection with your Github account
     - Search for the  Github repository in the list by clicking on the "..." dots.
+    - Select your source repository, default branch should be set to **master** and default version to **Latest from the default branch**.
     - The settings should be simliar as shown here:
     ![create github connection](./assets/azure-devops/azure-devops-github-connection.png)

 ## Set up release & test pipeline
 Duration: 3:00

 1. Once we have Github connected, we can go ahead and set up the deployment part of the pipeline, using the Kubernetes manifests from the Github account.
+Click on **Tasks**, **deploy** and add a new task.
+Create a new service connection or use an existing one, depending on your setup.
+For the **manifest** to deploy, click on the three dots and find a `manifest/` folder in the Git repostory that we linked earlier.
+Select the `carts-v1.yaml` manifest.

     ![add job](./assets/azure-devops/azure-devops-add-deploy-job.png)